pavelstephan/pavelstephan-tcd1304_blackpill_firmware/README.md

     return ADC_MAX_VALUE - pixels

-... and applied globally to all pixel data (or you will have bespoke code and a lot of headached as soon as it's parsed, so all downstream code treats light=high
+... and applied globally to all pixel data (or you will have bespoke code and a lot of headached as soon as it's parsed, so all downstream code treats light=high.
+Many of the test scripts in the python file were written before adding the global invert function, and so their outputs may look wonky.
+Additionally, I added start/stop controls over USB output later, and so some scripts may need to have the USB start command send to the MCU to function (THE DEFAULT USB OUTOUT STATE IS GATED OFF from about 011026.

 Note the code was written using the STM Cube IDE and HAL libraries/functions (no RTOS), and it should be completely OS intependent (ie, work with a control computer running